thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

 When we run the test above, we get an interesting error:

     ActiveRecord::RecordNotFound:
-       Couldn't find Event with id=nearest
+       Couldn't find Event with id=nearests

 What's that about!?
 If we run `rake routes` in our shell we'll see that our app has the following GET endpoint defined:

     GET   /v1/events/:id(.:format)  api/v1/events#show

-Rails is matching `get '/v1/events/nearest'` to this pattern and thinks we are looking for an `event` with an `id` of `nearest`.
+Rails is matching `get '/v1/events/nearests'` to this pattern and thinks we are looking for an `event` with an `id` of `nearests`.
 How do we fix this?
-We need to tell our Rails app that a GET request at `events/nearest` is different from a GET request at `events/:id`:
+We need to tell our Rails app that a GET request at `events/nearests` is different from a GET request at `events/:id`:

     # config/routes.rb